 Investigations have demonstrated a relationship between stress reactions such as anxiety, and magnesium deficiency.
-Mental and physical stress cause an increase in magnesium elimination from the body4.
+The National Diet and Nutrition Survey (2016) has shown that 37% of teenagers and 12% of adults have very low dietary intakes of magnesium4.
+Mental and physical stress cause an increase in magnesium elimination from the body5.
 In a 2012 animal study published in Neuropharmacology, researchers tested the theory that magnesium deficiency induces anxiety and disrupts the normal circadian rhythm of stress hormones.
 Compared with controls, magnesium deficient mice displayed anxiety-like behaviour.
-Researchers also noted that magnesium deficiency caused an increase in adrenal hormones pointing to an imbalanced stress response5.
-Additional data supports a relationship between low magnesium levels and both anxiety-related behaviour and a modulated stress axis6.
+Researchers also noted that magnesium deficiency caused an increase in adrenal hormones pointing to an imbalanced stress response6.
+Additional data supports a relationship between low magnesium levels and both anxiety-related behaviour and a modulated stress axis7.

-Sleep patterns are often disrupted in individuals with heightened anxiety; a 2001 study published in Behaviour Genetics found optimal magnesium to be necessary for normal sleep regulation7.
+Sleep patterns are often disrupted in individuals with heightened anxiety; a 2001 study published in Behaviour Genetics found optimal magnesium to be necessary for normal sleep regulation8.